SmokinCaterpillar/pypet/doc/source/tutorial.rst

 * `ncores`

     The number of cpu cores we want to utilize.
 More precisely, the number of processes we start at the same time to calculate the single runs.
-There's usually no benefit to setting this value higher than the actual number of cores your computer has.
+There's usually no benefit in setting this value higher than the actual number of cores your computer has.

 * `filename`